SonicCloudOrg/soniccloudorg.github.io/src/en/deploy/agent-deploy.md

 7. Modify the configuration information of **application-sonic-agent.yml** in the config folder and save it.
 8. Execute the following commands under the path of **Working Directory**.

-::: tip
+::: tip Notice
-Notice!
-If you are a windows user, please enter `chcp 65001` in the console and press Enter, and then enter the following command
+1. If you are a windows user, please enter `chcp 65001` in the console and press Enter, and then enter the following command

 In addition, if you need to use the Python custom script function, you also need to enter `set PYTHONIOENCODING=UTF-8` in the command prompt before entering the following command to avoid garbled output from the Python script.

+2. If you are a Macosx user, please check the common question Q1 below for configuration before continuing with the following instructions
 :::

 ```bash